FrontierMath: Open Problems

 Changelog

-2026-03-05: We removed one problem from the benchmark, as we have determined that a solution does not meet our bar of being a publishable result in its own right.
+2026-03-05: We removed one problem from the benchmark, as we have determined that any solution would not meet our bar of being a publishable result in its own right.
 The problem page remains up: see it for more info on an AI-generated solution and subsequent human elaboration.

 2026-02-24: We added two problems to the benchmark: finding a Hadamard matrix of order 668 and proving that certain “small” Diophantine equations have infinitely many solutions..